-- A. A copy of the application and approved budget. - B. Correspondence. - C. Time documentation records (personnel timesheets and contracts).
-CWMA's receiving Federal cost share funding are required to submit supporting documentation for all labor expenses, as approved on the Line Item Budget.
-Documentation must be submitted on a term basis, as expenses are incurred.
-Documentation must show hours worked by each employee on CWMA projects and must be signed by the employee. - D. Herbicide application records for a CWMA-sponsored spray day.
+- A. A copy of the application and approved budget. - B. Correspondence. - c.
+Time documentation records (personnel timesheets and contracts). - D. Herbicide application records for a CWMA-sponsored spray day.
 Follow IDAPA 02.03.03.100.05 records requirements if a professional applicator is present.
 If one is not present, and non-restricted pesticides are being applied, please use the application record example listed in Exhibit 15a.
 Applications of Restricted Use pesticides require a Professional Applicator license or Private Applicator license (please comply with USDA records requirements). - E. Herbicide application records (Exhibit 15a) applied by landowners with or without CWMA supplied herbicides (excluding CWMA-sponsored spray day(s)): The CWMA can count the landowner's cost of herbicide, time, and equipment as in-kind match.
 Such records shall contain: - 1.
 Name of CWMA. - 2.
 Applicator name, address, and phone. - 3.
 Date of application. - 4.
 Hours (amount of time spent applying the herbicide for each date). - 5.
 Target noxious weed(s). - 6.
 Equipment used. - 7.
 Location of treatment (include GPS coordinates, legal description, or maps). - 8.
 Name of herbicide. - 9.
 Rate of application. - 10.
 Amount of herbicide (amount poured out of the container). - 11.
 Treatment acres (acres actually treated). - 12.
 Treatment area (Estimation of entire area covered in which treatment acres were contained). - 13.
 Total hours (total amount of time spent applying herbicides for the CWMA). - 14.
 Total in-kind match for the worksheet (this is to be calculated by the CWMA, not the landowner refer to Exhibit 7). - 15.
 Signature of the applicator/landowner. - F. Consultant contracts, invoices and reports. - G. Copies of financial ledgers, match summaries and sufficient supporting documentation for all expenses incurred and matching funds contributed for project activities.